 Western Regional Graduate Program

 New Mexico Tech has added all of our graduate programs to the WRGP.
 That means that if you are a resident of the western states that participate in the Western Interstate Commission for Higher Education (WICHE), you may qualify for resident tuition.
-To qualify, you must submit your application, then if admitted, request WRGP tuition from the Center for Graduate Studies, and prove your legal residence in one of the participating states, which can be found on the WICHE site.
+To qualify, you must submit your application, then if admitted, request WRGP tuition from the Center for Graduate Studies (send email to graduate at nmt.edu), and prove your legal residence in one of the participating states, which can be found on the WICHE site.
 Currently those states are:

 Centralized Application System